 - istio-system

-Then we tell Kyverno to look for Pods in all namespaces except the ones we can’t use the restricted policy in.
+Then we tell Kyverno to look for Pods and Deployments in all namespaces except the ones we can’t use the restricted policy in.
 In the example above we look for pods in all namespaces except for kube-system and istio-system.

 The validation rules